garncarz/privatizace/README.md

 ## Usage

-`./app.py` is an ncurses-based game.
+`privatizace` is an ncurses-based game.
-See `./app.py --help` for command line arguments.
+See `privatizace --help` for command line arguments.

 The board is interacted with with a mouse, and the game can be controlled by several keys: